How To Drive Diamondback Gulch Jeep Trail In Sedona

 Map key:

-• Blue Line – Easy beginning section
+• Blue – Easy beginning section

 Best Time To Drive Diamondback Gulch

-If you wake up early enough and get out into the red rock wilderness areas, you will see hot air balloons taking to the sky right around sunrise.
-Watching the balloons take off nearby as we cut through Diamondback Gulch added to the overall experience.
+We drove Diamondback Gulch not long after sunrise to get ahead of other Jeep drivers and tour groups.
+Our top recommendation for driving off-road trails and hiking in Sedona is to head out early in the morning.
+If you wake up early enough and get out into the red rock wilderness areas, you’ll see hot air balloons taking to the sky around sunrise.
+Watching the balloons take off nearby as we cut through Diamondback Gulch was a fun experience.

-Spring and Fall are the two busiest seasons in Sedona.
+Spring and fall are the two busiest seasons in Sedona.
 More people in town means more Jeeps and more tours on the trails.
 Plus, prices for Jeeps are going to be at peak.
+Summer is slightly quieter and winter is much quieter.
+There are very few instances during the calendar year in which Jeep prices are temporarily slashed to accommodate for low seasons, but if you can catch one you’ll save a lot of money.

 More From Sedona